“Music education is imperative for anyone to grow up complete.” —Paul Harvey

 Our Mission

-Music In the Schools Foundation, through music literacy and achievement, promotes the intellectual, social and cultural development of underserved students in the Ravenswood City School District and at Izzi Early Childhood Education.
+Music In the Schools Foundation, through music literacy and achievement, promotes the intellectual, social and cultural development of underserved students in schools located in East Palo Alto, East Menlo Park, and Redwood City.
 We seek to bring our programs to underserved communities on the Peninsula and in the South Bay.

 Our Program Director